smayr42/hasencrypt/README.md

   -r FILE  --renew=FILE           An optional certificate that is checked for impending expiration.
                                   If renewal is required the certificate is replaced by a newly issued one.
                                   Otherwise, no action is performed.

+  -h       --head                 Fetch only the leaf certificate and not the full certificate chain.
 ```

 ## Examples